openvinotoolkit/openvino_tensorflow/README.md

     cd test
     ./gtest_ngtf

-You can also try to run a few of your own DL models to validate the end-to-end functionality.
+You can run a few of your own DL models to validate the end-to-end functionality.
 Also, you can use the `ngraph-tf/examples` directory and try to run the following model with some MNIST data on your local machine: